flightstats/hub/README.md

 If the time requested is the current minute, 'uri's will reflect all of the items inserted within the minute so far, and will change as other items are inserted.

+### Resolution
+You can request all of the items by the resolution you specify in the URL.
+For all the items in a minute: `GET http://hub/channel/stumptown/2014/01/13/10` For all the items in an hour: `GET http://hub/channel/stumptown/2014/01/13`

+The output format is the same regardless of time resolution

 ## subscribe to events

-While a common approach to consuming data from the hub involves traversing next/previous links, clients may "subscribe" to single channel events by listening on a channel's websocket.
+Clients may "subscribe" to single channel events by listening on a channel's websocket.
 In the channel metadata there is a `ws` link, and a websocket aware client may connect to this URL.

 Clients should be aware that websockets are a "best effort" service, and are not stateful.
 If the ws connection is lost,